Demo Contact

 Tracking too many metrics

 One common mistake is to track too many metrics, which can be overwhelming and lead to a lack of focus.
-To avoid this, focus on a small number of metrics that are most important to your organisation's goals and objectives.
+To avoid this, focus on a small number of metrics that are most important to your organization's goals and objectives.

 Not aligning metrics with business objectives